-This Free App Analyzes Your Spending and Tells You Where You’re Screwing Up
+This Free App Analyzes Your Spending and Helps You Keep It Under Control

 It’s happened to the very best of us.